UQC

 0.219

-Think of it like a mirror placed at the mean value.
-Everything on one side gets reflected to the other side, the same distance away.
-Since the target was far below the mean (negative), it bounces way above.
-Since the others were just slightly above, they drop just slightly below.
+Think of it like a mirror at the mean.
+The target was far below; it bounces way above.
+The others were just slightly above; they drop just slightly below.

-The diffusion operator is built from gates you already know:
+Both operators built from gates you already know.

 Oracle Circuit